BBB Business Tip: Why building trust is critical for small business success

 4. You can't fool customers

 If you consistently break the trust of your clientele, people will take notice.
 Even if you manage to avoid online scrutiny, your customers don't have to give you a free pass for repeated mistakes.
-An Edelman report found that 67% of customers will try a product from a company with a good reputation, but if they don't come to trust the company themselves, they'll stop being a customer.
+A Salsify report found that 87% of customers will pay more for products from brands they trust.

 Even if you have an excellent reputation, each customer will decide for themselves about your small business's trustworthiness.
 Ensure all of your employees understand that excellent customer service and consistent quality are necessary for every client and transaction.